flowbased/fbp-protocol/spec/protocol.js.md

 ---
 title: FBP Network Protocol
 layout: documentation
+permalink: index.html
 ---
-The Flow-Based Programming network protocol (*FBP protocol*) has been designed primarily for flow-based programming interfaces like the [NoFlo UI](http://www.kickstarter.com/projects/noflo/noflo-development-environment) to communicate with various FBP runtimes.
+The Flow-Based Programming network protocol (*FBP protocol*) has been designed primarily for flow-based programming interfaces like the [Flowhub](https://flowhub.io) to communicate with various FBP runtimes.
 However, it can also be utilized for communication between different runtimes, for example server-to-server or server-to-microcontroller.

 ## Implementations